Long Trail: Preparation Part 3 (The Gear List)

-Welcome adventurers to the second part of my LT thru-hike preparation series.
+Welcome, adventurers, to the third part of my Long Trail thru-hike preparation series.
 My last post was about logistics for getting to and from the trail.

 This week, I will be going into the dreaded GEAR LIST (insert lightning strike and maniacal laughter).
 If you are into backpacking, you probably know nothing gets the community more riled up than looking, judging, and arguing over gear lists.

 Firstly, a little background on my hiking style.
 I am not an ultralight hiker.
-My 3 season base weight hovers around 15 pounds.
+My 3-season base weight hovers around 15 lbs.
 With that being said, I do believe that lighter is generally better.
-I do a fair share of ounce counting and I go as light as possible on my gear where I can.
-When you add my base weight with 5 days of food and carrying water, my total pack weight hovers around 28 pounds.
+I do a fair share of ounce counting, and I go as light as possible on my gear where I can.
+When you add my base weight with 5 days of food and carrying water, my total pack weight hovers around 28 lbs.

-If you are interested in seeing the exact weights of my Long Trail pack, please check it out at Lighterpack (A great tools if you are trying to organize and keep track of your gear for a hike).
+If you are interested in seeing the exact weights of my Long Trail pack, please check it out at Lighterpack (a great tool if you are trying to organize and keep track of your gear for a hike).

-With all that out of the way, my gear list and reasoning are below (along with the obligatory gear photo).
+With all that out of the way, my gear list and reasoning are below.

-If you have any questions, comments, or if you want to tell me my gear list sucks and I am an idiot, please reach out to me.
+If you have any questions or comments, or if you want to tell me my gear list sucks and I am an idiot, please reach out to me.

-Pack – Hyperlite Mountain Gear Northrim 3400 (Not the lightest pack, but comfortable, only 35 oz. and made of waterproof Dyneema Composite Fabric make this perfect.
-I have brought this through days of gnarly rainstorms and it has kept my stuff completely dry.
-Plus the added durability HMG put into the Northrim one gives me peace of mind.)
+Pack – Hyperlite Mountain Gear Northrim 3400 (Not the lightest pack, but comfortable; only 35 oz. and made of waterproof Dyneema Composite Fabric, making this perfect.
+I have brought this through days of gnarly rainstorms, and it has kept my stuff completely dry.
+Plus, the added durability HMG put into the Northrim one gives me peace of mind.)

 Worn Clothing/gear